-a Number of People Killed On Local Road Network
+a) Number of People Killed on local road network.

-The number of people killed in Dundee per annum has increased slightly from an annual average during 2004-2008 of 1.8 to 2 in the year 2014 (table 1).
-The 5-year moving average (graph 1) also indicates a slight upward trend.
-This represents an 11% increase on the 2004-2008 average by the year 2014.
-Analysis of the casualties between 2009 and 2014 shows 7 were pedestrians, 3 motor cycle riders and 1 a motor vehicle driver.
+The number of people killed in Dundee per annum has decreased slightly from an annual average during 2004-2008 of 1.8 to 1 in the year 2015.
+This represents a 44% reduction on the 2004-2008 average thus meeting the 2015 milestone target (30%).
+There was 1 person killed on the local road network in 2016 (table 1).
+The 5-year moving average (graph 1) also indicates a slight downward trend.
+Analysis of the casualties between 2009 and 2016 shows 9 were pedestrians, 3 motor cycle riders and 1 a motor vehicle driver.
 Cognisance of this will be taken when considering future road safety initiatives and measures.

-b Number of People Seriously Injured on local road network
+b) Number of People Seriously Injured on local road network

-The number of people seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 56.6 to 34 in the year 2014 (table 2).
-The 5-year moving average (graph 2) also indicates an overall downward trend.
-This represents a 40% reduction on the 2004-2008 average by the year 2014.
+The number of people seriously injured in Dundee per annum has reduced from an annual average during 2004-2008 of 56.6 to 20 in the year 2015.
+This represents a 65% reduction on the 2004-2008 average thus meeting the 2015 milestone target (43%).
+In 2016 there has been a slight increase in the number of serious casualties with 28 occurring on the local road network (table 2).
+However the 5-year moving average (graph 2) indicates an overall downward trend.
 Analysis of these casualties shows them to primarily involve pedestrians and this will be taken into consideration when developing future road safety initiatives and measures.

-c Number of Children Killed On Local Road Network
+c) Number of Children Killed on local road network

-There have been no children killed on the local road network in Dundee between 2004 and 2008 (baseline years) and 2009 to 2014; therefore there is no table or graph relating to this casualty group within this report.
+There have been no children killed on the local road network in Dundee between 2004 and 2008 (baseline years) and 2009 to 2016; therefore there is no table or graph relating to this casualty group within this report.